-14. For the exam but not in the text.
+13. For the exam but not in the text.
 Be able to state the percentage of psychologists that practice IO psychology.
 The answer: 4%

-Not for the exam, but it is not a surprise that people don't know we exist (or that the field of OBM exists).
+The following is not for the exam, but it is not a surprise that people don't know we exist (or that the field of OBM exists).
 50% of APA's more than 96,000 psychologists are Clinical, Counseling, and School Psychologists.